Bonu/SendMailVbs/README.md

 SendMailVbs
 ===========

-Send Mail from workstation using vbs script
+Send Mail from workstation using vbs script automatically.
+Schedule using task scheduler

+Pre-requisites: Outlook must be active on your windows machine